-WEEK 9 (March 6 - March 12) Meaning is in the Eye of the Beholder: The Importance of Moderator Variables LECTURES 1.
-The Basics of Moderator Variables 2.
-Interpreting the Results of Moderation Analyses ASSIGNMENTS Due 11:59 pm Sunday March 12 5M Activity #4: Understanding Moderators Checkpoint #6: Identifying a Moderator Variable READINGS Piotrowski, J. T. & Valkenburg, P. M. (2015).
-Finding orchids in a field of dandelions: Understanding children's differential susceptibility to media effects.
-American Behavioral Scientist, 59(14), 1776-1789.
-Kleemans, M., Daalmans, S., Carbaat, I., & Anschutz, A. (2018).
+WEEK 9 (March 4 - March 10) Meaning is in the Eye of the Beholder: The Importance of Moderator Variables LECTURES The Basics of Moderator Variables Interpreting the Results of Moderation Analyses 5M4 Recap Video ASSIGNMENTS Due 11:59 pm Sunday March 10 5M Activity #4: Understanding Moderators Quiz 3 READINGS Kleemans, M., Daalmans, S., Carbaat, I., & Anschutz, A. (2018).
 Picture perfect: The direct effect of manipulated Instagram photos on body image in adolescent girls.
 Media Psychology, 21(1), 93-110.

-SPRING BREAK (March 13 - March 19) LECTURES 1.
+SPRING BREAK (March 11 - March 17) LECTURES 1.
 None!
 Have a safe and relaxing break!
 ASSIGNMENTS 1.
 None!
 Have a safe and relaxing break!
 READINGS 1.
 None!
 Have a safe and relaxing break!